⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 American Express Company (AXP)

-A global financial services company primarily known for its credit card, charge card, and traveler's cheque businesses.
+A global financial services company primarily known for its premium credit cards, operating as both a network and an issuer, targeting affluent customers.

 PayPal Holdings, Inc. (PYPL)